aedart/athenaeum/docs/archive/current/core/usage/exceptions.md

 $app->terminate(); // Triggers the registered "terminating" callback method
 ```

-If an exception is thrown, however, the `terminate()` method might never be reached.
+Unfortunately, if an exception is thrown, the `terminate()` method might never be reached.
 All of your registered callbacks are therefore not invoked.
 This could prove problematic, if your application depends on being able to perform ["graceful shutdown"](https://en.wikipedia.org/wiki/Graceful_exit) logic.

 ### Encapsulate logic via `run()`

-Another possible solution could be, to encapsulate your legacy application's logic via the `run()` method.
+A different solution could be, to encapsulate your legacy application's logic via the `run()` method.
 It accepts a single callback.
 If the callback should fail, e.g. an exception is thrown, it will be captured by the `run()` method and passed on to the exception handling mechanism.
 Once the exception has been handled, code execution is resumed and the `terminate()` method is triggered.